m4n3dw0lf/NetGUARD/README.md

 ## Current Features

+### Denial Of Service Protection

+  - Block connections from host after a TCP/UDP flood attack is detected.
+(Guardian)
+  - Report if someone is performing a TCP/UDP flood DoS.
+(Monitor)

 ### ARP Protection

   - Set static ARP with your gateway.
 (Guardian)
   - Report if someone is ARP spoofing the gateway.
 (Monitor)
   - Report if you are ARP spoofing the gateway.
 (Monitor)

 ### SSH Protection

   - Block SSH connections from IP after multiple failed attempts.
 (Guardian)
   - Report if someone open a socket with the SSH server.
 (Monitor)

 ### FTP Protection

   - Block FTP connections from IP after multiple failed attempts.
 (Guardian)
   - Report if someone enter a wrong password in the FTP server.
 (Monitor)

 ### SQL Protection

   - Block MySQL connections from IP after multiple failed attempts.
 (Guardian)
   - Report if someone enter a wrong password in the MySQL server.
 (Monitor)

 ## Coming soon

   - Scanners warnings and protections.
   - Warnings about host running NetGUARD brute-forcing.
-  - DoS warnings and protections.
   - Maybe a counter-attack "suck th4t beatch!".